 Then by some strange happenings, I found myself in the company of someone I had once admired and got to spend a day or two working with them only to find it all a big farce and illusion.
 Successful people aren't always nice!
 Let that be a lesson.

 Could it really be true that each one of us has unique stories and experiences and destinies?
 There it comes again!
-This over thinking bubble doesn't leave its hold over me.
-As much rebellious as I could get, I fight back with all my might and find myself so alone whereas the roads to success seem jam packed with everyone else.
+This over-thinking bubble doesn't leave its hold on me.
+As much rebellious as I could get, I fight back with all my might and find myself so alone whereas the roads to success seem jam-packed with everyone else.
 This whole concept of being happy is really making me more miserable day by day.
-Isn't it like a spray mist that comes over slowly, stays for an infinitesimely smaller time and then disappears as quick as it could to wipe out its presence?
-I feel drawn to this depressing manhole with only a square having all sides intact, non budging, tightning their hold over me.
+Isn't it like a spray mist that comes over slowly, stays for an infinitesimally smaller time and then disappears as quick as it could to wipe out its presence?
+I feel drawn to this depressing manhole with only a square having all sides intact, non-budging, tightening their hold over me.
 The more I write about it, the more it seems stronger.
 Is there ever a thing like working for our happiness?
 There are also so many external influences that make us think so minutely about being happy and the reasons behind them.

 While I am doing all this pondering and endless conversation duel with myself, I also ardently hope for the positive spirits to encourage and empower me whenever I become this negative in my approach towards life and everything.
 Struggle is an inevident part of our lives so why keep moaning about it all the time?
 I figure I love indulging in this 'nothing' way too much.
 Here's hoping new things are on their way for all of us.
 Amen.